andylenguyen20/CellSociety/src/DESIGN.md

 * One design decision made by the team during the Basic Implementation was to have a separate Fish and Shark cell for Wator.
-However, there were still bugs in the Wator simulation by the time that the Basic Implementation was due, and it was very hard to debug and fix those changes because the two separate Cell classes were not reacting to eachother the way that they should.
+However, there were still bugs in the Wator simulation by the time that the Basic Implementation was due, and it was very hard to debug and fix those changes because the two separate Cell classes were not reacting to each other the way that they should.
 We had originally designed it this way to allow additional flexibility and compartmentalizing of the different types of cells.
 Since Fish and Shark abide by different rules, we thought it would be more clean/logical to separate them into two classes.
   During the second sprint, however, we realized that implementing user input actions for Wator would not work with the same methodology as the other classes.
   Additionally, changes we made in the front-end further highlighted the bugs we had in the Wator simulation.
 Therefore, we designed a single Wator cell that includes both Fish and Shark.
 While the tradeoff was that we were not able to separate Fish and Shark into two different entitities, I think this designed helped both the back-end and front-end of the program.
 This one Wator cell implementation was easier to implement and fixed the original bugs in the program.

-* Another design decsision made by the team was to stick with using a double[]props to represent Simulation Parameters, just like we had done in the basic implementation, instead of switching to a HashMap of Strings, representing the String names of Parameters, mapped to values of double parameters.
+* Another design decision made by the team was to stick with using a double[]props to represent Simulation Parameters, just like we had done in the basic implementation, instead of switching to a HashMap of Strings, representing the String names of Parameters, mapped to values of double parameters.
 We had originally debated switching to the HashMap format because that would make it easier for the user to input changed into the program.
 For example, inputting
   "SharkStartingEnergy:5.0" is way easier and clearer to the user than having to put the index of the double array and then the parameter value ("2:5.0").
 However,